marcusrein/Subgraph-Dev-Workshop/README.md

 # Welcome to Monad Subgraph Development! 🚀

-Want to index your smart contract on Monad?
-You're in the right place!
-This guide will help you get started with creating your first subgraph on Monad.
+This guide will help you get started with creating your first subgraph with The Graph to index your Monad smart contract.

+Key features of The Graph:
+- Decentralized indexing
+- No vendor lock in
+- Highly customizable APIs (subgraphs!)
+- Competitive pricing for dapps that scale
+- Competitive indexing marketplace that competes for your queries
+- Highly performant
+- Free rate limited development environment

 ## [Video presentation of this workshop](https://www.youtube.com/watch?v=7J1lt2Ao3s0)